Adjustable artillery shells

 Comparison of CAS, UAS and OAS according to the "cost-effectiveness"

-Projectile The complexity of manufacturing The consumption of shells on the notional cost of the solution Comparative conditional
+Projectile Labor input of the manufacture of the Consumption of shells on the conditional cost of the solution Comparative conditional

-one projectile, in normal hours, the solution of the problem, pcs. tasks, in standard hours, the cost of solving the problem
+one shell, in norm-hours the solution of the problem, pcs. tasks, in norm-hours the cost of solving the problem